Huotes/CommitMaker/README.md

 Chuck Norris has never been accused of murder because his roundhouse kicks are recognized as 'acts of God.'

 When Chuck Norris goes to out to eat, he orders a whole chicken, but he only eats its soul.

+Chuck Norris? favourite cut of meat is the roundhouse.